dangoslen/dangoslen-me-site/content/blog/how-to-introduce-kaizen-to-your-team.md

 You might need to have a brainstorming session with your team, or you might need just to write up an idea and ask for feedback.
 It just depends on the dynamics of your team.

 For the larger problems needing more extensive solutions, start by laying out a vision for where you want to go.
-Don’t just settle for “get better.”
-If your team currently doesn’t have monitoring at all, maybe a single “vision sentence” like the following can help:
+Don’t just settle for goals like do better.”
+If your team currently doesn’t have monitoring at all, try forming a vision for where you want to go in a single sentence.
+Something like the following might help:

 > We want to have active monitoring and alarming such that our team is notified of a problem before other teams are aware.
 We want these alarms to have clear indicators of what is going wrong and where.